 CTA + Content = Linked

-CTAs that are relevant to the content they follow are essential.
-Otherwise no one will follow through with them.
-For example, if you’ve written a blog post about how to brew beer, it probably wouldn’t be very effective if your CTA was: “Download our free ebook on fish tank maintenance”.
+A CTA that is relevant to the content it follows is essential.
+Otherwise no one will follow through with it.
+For example, if you’ve written a blog post about how to brew beer, it probably wouldn’t be very effective if your CTA was “Download our free ebook on fish tank maintenance”.
 This one is simple enough.
 Just remember that the CTA should be a natural continuation from whatever content the user is engaging with.

 Consider what’s next